bcgov/platform-developer-docs/src/docs/openshift-projects-and-access/grant-user-access-openshift.md

 If you want to grant a new user access to OpenShift they must have the following:

-- A GitHub account (ideally with a complete profile)
+- A GitHub account (ideally with a complete profile) or an IDIR-linked email address
 - Two-factor authentication enabled on their GitHub account

 Additionally, the namespace where you are adding the new user must have already have been provisioned through [the new project provisioning process](../openshift-projects-and-access/provision-new-openshift-project.md) and must have one or more administrative users.